carterTsai95/InterviewQuestion/README.md

 The problem occur while we fetch big amount of the data.
 But we also can try to prefethching the oncoming data.
 For example, the view only present the data 1-10, meanwhile we let our program already fetch the next 11-20 and 21-30 items.
 Whenever the user scroll down, we continually fetching the oncoming data.

 ### Explain your process for tracing and fixing memory leaks.

+I will use the Memory Graph Debugger and try to find out which object causing the memory leak.

+Some step I will reaptly do:
+- Execute the core/main functionality of the application serveral times.
+- Take the memory snapshot and observe how many instance it exist for each object.
+- If I found out there has instance shouldn't existing in the memory anymore, it might be the object which causing the memory leak.
+- Try to track down it's parent node and analyze the code which lead the strong reference coming.

 ### You’ve just been alerted that your new app is prone to crashing.
 What do you do?